California National Guard: Military academy

 The California National Guard maintains the California Military Academy at Camp San Luis Obispo, which houses the state's Officer Candidate School (OCS) program.
 This academy trains qualified enlisted personnel, warrant officers, and civilians to become commissioned officers in the California Army National Guard.

 Upon completion of Basic Combat Training (BCT), OCS cadets attend monthly drills for approximately 16 to 18 months, followed by a two-week annual training.
 Graduates are commissioned as Second Lieutenants in the Army National Guard.

 Accidents and incidents

-In 1995, Shawn Nelson a former US Army officer entered a California National Guard armory undetected.
+In 1995, Shawn Nelson, a former US Army officer, entered a California National Guard armory undetected.
 He was able to start one of the tanks and he drove it around the streets of San Diego.
-After the incident, the San Diego mayor wrote a letter to the Californian Mayor demanding an investigation into armory security.
+After the incident, the San Diego mayor wrote a letter to the California Governor demanding an investigation into armory security.